ash1eygrace/ash1eygrace/README.md

 ⚡ Fun fact: I'm a zombie and post-apocalyptic addict!
 Recommendations:
 - [The Last of Us](https://www.playstation.com/en-ca/games/the-last-of-us-part-i/) is an exceptionally beautiful and terrifying story.
 The show has done the game justice!
 - [Dying Light](https://store.steampowered.com/agecheck/app/239140/) has the best co-op gameplay experience!
-- [Far Cry 5](https://store.steampowered.com/agecheck/app/552520/) cultish survival sandbox with co-op, yes, please!
+- [Far Cry 5](https://store.steampowered.com/agecheck/app/552520/) a cultish, survival, open world with co-op, yes, please!
 - [Train to Busan](https://en.wikipedia.org/wiki/Train_to_Busan) is my go-to movie for a fix.
 - [The Girl with All the Gifts](https://www.goodreads.com/book/show/17235026-the-girl-with-all-the-gifts) and [Day by Day Armageddon](https://www.goodreads.com/book/show/74821.Day_by_Day_Armageddon) are both phenomenal reads!